chuky1234/node/doc/api/readline.md

 The `rl.clearLine()` method adds to the internal list of pending action an action that clears current line of the associated `stream` in a specified direction identified by `dir`.
-You need to call `rl.commit()` to see the effect of this method, unless `autoCommit: true` was passed to the constructor.
+Call `rl.commit()` to see the effect of this method, unless `autoCommit: true` was passed to the constructor.

 #### `readlinePromises.Readline.prototype.clearScreenDown()`
 <!-- YAML